-Being a declutterer, I am an advocate for giving gifts that wont clutter up your friends/families home.
-Sometimes we put in a lot of thought into gift giving, other times we fall victim to the pressure of giving ‘something’ for the sake of it.
-This of course, can lead to clutter!
+This is the first of a two-part series about clutterless gifts.
+Being a professional organiser and declutterer, I am an advocate for giving gifts that won’t clutter up your friends’ and family’s homes.
+Sometimes we put in a lot of thought into gift-giving, other times we fall victim to the pressure of giving ‘something’ for the sake of it.
+This, of course, can lead to clutter!

 So, before buying gifts this Christmas, do some planning.
 Grab a cuppa, a notebook and pen and brainstorm.
 Write a list of the people you will give gifts to.
 Consider if they’ve mentioned something they’d love to do or have.
 Brainstorm things you think they may like.
 Consider the practicality of it and if they are likely to use it or enjoy it.